seanpringle/goomwwm/goomwwm.md

 	goomwwm -above a

+-appkeys
+:	Specify the keys to use for app search-or-launch as set by **-1** through **-9** (default: numbers).

+	Valid settings are:

+	numbers
+	:	Use the number keys 1-9

+	functions
+	:	Use the function keys F1-F9

+	If function keys are used for app launchers the number keys will be used to swap tags, and vice versa.

 -attention
 :	Set the border color (X11 named color or hex #rrggbb) for an inactive window with _NET_WM_STATE_DEMANDS_ATTENTION (default: Red).